PrimalTree/pirateNation/README.md

 Run locally: `pnpm poller`

-### Vercel Cron (optional)
+### Vercel Cron (daily backfill)

-- On Hobby, daily only.
-For live updates, prefer a dedicated poller worker.
+- Hobby plan fires a single daily hit to `/api/cron/live` (see `vercel.json` `crons`).
+- Use it for manual catch-up/backfill; sub-minute cadence comes from the poller worker.
-- Route: `app/api/cron/live/route.ts` (runtime: nodejs) remains available for manual/admin triggers.
+- Route: `app/api/cron/live/route.ts` (runtime: nodejs) shares the same sync helper as the worker.

 Set these envs in Vercel if you keep the cron/manual trigger: